hi-primus/dateinfer/README.md

 <a name="installation"></a>Installation
 ---------------------------------------

-The simplest way to install the library is:
+The simplest way to install the library will be once we get the first release cut:

 ````
-$ pip install dateinfer
+$ pip install pydateinfer
 ````

 <a name="usage"></a>Usage